icextreme/findthecheese/README.md

 To stop the application, open up IntelliJ IDEA press `CTRL + F2` or press the stop button on the run configuration toolbar.
 The web server will shut down as well.

 ## Acknowledgements
-Dr. Brian Fraser for providing the Gradle build scripts and initial interface.
+Dr. Brian Fraser for providing the Gradle build scripts and initial web interface.